By T.L. Haddix

 A hoarse rawr answered her as the purring faded, and the bed shook hard.
-Harder than it normally would have with Archer or the cats getting up.
+Harder than it normally would have.
 Opening her eyes, Emma glanced at the bedroom door.
 It was closed.
 The room was bathed in morning sunlight, even though the clock only said seven.

 A second rawr sounded, this one closer, as the purring resumed.
 A very solid head butted her behind, and a large tawny paw came across her hip, resting there.
 A paw that was as big as her own hand, bigger even.

-With a shocked gasp, Emma rolled over and sat up, coming face to face with a beautiful mountain lion who was gazing at her with something akin to impatience.
+With a shocked gasp, Emma rolled over and sat up, coming face to face with a beautiful mountain lion who was looking at her with something akin to impatience.